 This report comes in PDF with additional info in Excel included.

-Understand the latest market trends and future growth opportunities for the Food Intolerance industry in Switzerland with research from Euromonitor International's team of in-country analysts – experts by industry and geographic specialisation.
+Understand the latest market trends and future growth opportunities for the Free From industry in Switzerland with research from Euromonitor International's team of in-country analysts – experts by industry and geographic specialisation.

 Key trends are clearly and succinctly summarised alongside the most current research data available.
 Understand and assess competitive threats and plan corporate strategy with our qualitative analysis, insight and confident growth projections.

-If you're in the Food Intolerance industry in Switzerland, our research will help you to make informed, intelligent decisions; to recognise and profit from opportunity, or to offer resilience amidst market uncertainty.
+If you're in the Free From industry in Switzerland, our research will help you to make informed, intelligent decisions; to recognise and profit from opportunity, or to offer resilience amidst market uncertainty.

 This category includes free from gluten, free from lactose, free from allergens, free from dairy and free from meat products.
 This excludes foods which are certified ‘free’ of a specific product when this is based on use of sterilised equipment.See All of Our Definitions